-Note 3 - Recent Recently Issued Accounting Standards
+Note 3 - Recently Issued Accounting Standards

-Standards being evaluated
+Standards ~~being evaluated~~ Being Evaluated

 In November 2023, the FASB issued ASU No. 2023-07, Segment Reporting: Improvements to Reportable Segment Disclosures (ASC Topic 280).
 This ASU requires all public entities to provide additional disclosures about the entity's reportable segments and more detailed information about a reportable segment's expenses.
-This guidance became effective for the Company beginning January 1, 2024.
+This guidance ~~became~~ will become effective for the Company for the annual period beginning on January 1, 2024, and interim periods beginning on January 1, 2025.
 The Company is currently evaluating this guidance and assessing the overall impact on its financial statements.